MichelML/amazon-summary-of-orders/README.md

  ```
  https://www.amazon.ca/gp/your-account/order-history?...
  ```
 Then open the developer console (you should use Chrome or Firefox for this), and copy paste the script directly into the console.
+Run it.
 You should then see the sum of all the order prices of the page as a console output.